 Will my personal information be kept private?

-All information collected from this study will be kept private and will not personally identify you (or your child).
+All information collected from this study will be kept private and will not personally identify you.
 Security measures will be used to protect your data against accidental or unlawful loss, alteration, or unauthorized disclosure or access.

 Is this helpful?